 The UK’s tax and benefits system has a major effect on economic and social well-being.
 We want to understand the degree to which the tax and benefit system provides insurance and security over people’s lifetimes and to identify ways it could deliver fairer outcomes.

 We want to understand how the tax and benefits system affects people’s choices in relation to work, education and personal finances.
-Our research also explores the characteristics of a tax and benefits system that could be considered fair and equitable, and the changes needed to deliver that.
+Our tax and benefits research also explores the characteristics of a system that could be considered fair and equitable, and the changes needed to deliver that.

 - Alex BeerSenior Consultant, Welfare